Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Discussion

 \section{Discussion}

 This paper develops a polynomial-time high-order clustering algorithm consisting of HLloyd iterations and HSC initialization.
 Critical thresholds for signal-to-noise ratio are established, revealing the intrinsic distinctions between (vector) clustering, (matrix) biclustering and (tensor) triclustering/high-order clustering.
-In particular, we provide both statistical and computational limits for high-order clustering in tensor block model.
+In particular, we provide both statistical and computational limits for high-order clustering in the tensor block model.

 It is worth mentioning that while our focus is on clustering for tensor block models, the developed results are useful in a broader variety of applications.
-For example, the block-wise constant structure in our tensor model provides a building block for nonparametric graphon modeling~\citep{amini2018semidefinite,klopp2017oracle}.
-In the high-order case, our framework lends itself well to triclustering~\citep{hore2016tensor} and multi-layer pattern recognition~\citep{lei2019consistentcommunity,lee2020tensor}.
+For example, the block-wise constant structure in our tensor model is closely related to nonparametric graphon modeling~\citep{amini2018semidefinite,klopp2017oracle}.
+In the high-order case, our framework lends itself well to triclustering~\citep{hore2016tensor} and multilayer pattern recognition~\citep{lei2019consistent,lee2020tensor}.
+The tensor block model is a building block for more complex structures including latent space models~\citep{wang2018learning}, low-rank models~\citep{young2018universality}, and isotonic models~\citep{pananjady2020isotonic}.
+In principle, complex tensor data can still be fitted by block models, at a cost of a large $r$.
+In this regard, we review our block models as the first step towards theoretical understanding of more complicated models.
+Building flexible models for general tensor data is an important future question.

-While this paper mainly considers the tensor block model under Gaussian noise, our algorithm and proof techniques can also be generalized to the other statistical settings, such as missing observations, non-continuous observations (e.g., dichotomous or count data) and heavy-tailed noises.
+While this paper mainly considers the tensor block model under Gaussian noise, our algorithm and proof techniques can also be generalized to other statistical settings, such as missing observations, non-continuous observations (e.g., dichotomous or count data), and heavy-tailed noises.
 For example, when the tensor entries are observed under Huber's $\varepsilon$-contamination model, one can change the aggregated mean procedure in HLloyd algorithm to aggregated median for robustness.
 On the other hand, it is also interesting to combine the discrete block assumption with other popular low-dimensional structures such as sparsity, monotonicity, and smoothness.
-We leave these directions for future research.
+In addition, our current lower bounds focus on settings with i.i.d.
+Gaussian noise; the statistical and computational lower bounds for stochastic tensor block models with Bernoulli distribution remain a challenging and open problem.